 - During Year 4: AUD 945 Clinical Externship (40 hours per week in clinic: 6 credit hours in fall and spring, 3 credit hours in summer).

-The Au.D. curriculum requires a total of 4-5 elective courses (12 credits); a minimum of two of these (6 credits) must be statistics courses.
+The Au.D. curriculum requires a total of 10 credits in elective courses; a minimum of 4 credits must be in statistics.

 Choice of statistics and elective courses will be determined in consultation with the academic advisor.